SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 - Region (e.g. "Frankfurt")
 - Subdomain name (user-defined or keep the default)
 - Cloud Foundry Organization name (user-defined or keep the default)
-- Space name (e.g. "dev", from the typical setup with "dev", "test" and "prod")
+- Space name (e.g., "dev", from the typical setup with "dev", "test", and "prod")

-Note: If you do not have set an entitlement for the Continuous Integration & Delivery service it will not appear in the list.
-You can delete it if you don't want to use it.
+Note: If you have not set an entitlement for the Continuous Integration & Delivery service, it will not appear in the list.
+You can delete it if you no longer wish to use it.
 It is optional for this mission.

 Press **Next** when finished.